 There are a few ways driving anxiety occurs, believe it or not there is a positive intention behind it although I know it doesn't feel that way.
 Both paths often resulting in the same problem – Driving anxiety.
-Whether you have suddenly developed a fear of driving or you have struggled for a while, the following insight may help you understand your driving anxiety further.
+Whether you have suddenly developed a fear of driving or you have struggled for a while, the following insight may help you understand your driving anxiety and why you feel so out of control driving.

 When I experienced a panic attack which was the start of my driving anxiety.
 I experienced something I had never experienced before (consciously at least) and yet in that moment, I had an intense fear.
 I had a belief that I would k**l myself and everyone else on the road.
 That fear was not just a subconscious belief; it was ever present in my life every day.
 Every time I got in the car, each time I woke each morning and alive and kicking at 1 am when I was struggling to sleep.
 It remained so until I worked through it with my hypnotherapist.